 Alright, we’re gonna call it; the world of online video is pretty unfair!
 How can a video with a kid getting his finger bitten receive millions of views, whilst quality business videos like your own struggle to get anywhere close?

 The data tells us time and again the breathtaking possibility of what can be achieved with video – 86% of businesses use video as a marketing tool in 2022 (up from 61% in 2016), while 87% of marketers say video, in general, gives them a good return on their investment.

 But, whether you’re already using video or not – there are always lessons to be learned by looking at the companies absolutely knocking it out of the park with their video marketing.

 In this post we’ve picked out 5 of our favourites…

 Do you stand out in your niche?
 Are you trying to unseat old, established competitors?

-If so, you might want to follow some of the examples set by Bulb – the UK’s fastest-growing energy supplier – which has truly disrupted a highly-established, mature market since setting up just five years ago.
+If so, you might want to follow some of the examples set by Bulb – the UK’s fastest-growing energy supplier – which has truly disrupted a highly-established, mature market since setting up just a few years ago.

 And video marketing is right at the heart of that achievement…

 From offbeat, eye-catching video ads, through to instructional ‘how-to’ content, via powerful, emotive video testimonials and employer branding content, Bulb uses video throughout the user journey to build a real sense of a vibrant, holistic brand – with a purpose and a soul.